-These cool science experiments for kids come with a free printable lab book that your kids will love.
+These fun science experiments for kids come with a free printable lab book that kids love.
 You can complete all three projects with common household items.
-Get the experiments today!
-A special thanks to Netflix for sponsoring this post.
+Get the experiments and lab book today!

 The Importance of STEM

-As the parent of an elementary age daughter I am disturbed by a trend occurring in the science, technology, engineering, and math (STEM) fields.
-Girls are MOVING AWAY from the STEM fields at the very time that these area of the economy are rapidly growing and becoming more profitable in the U.S.
+As the parent of an elementary-age daughter, I am disturbed by a trend occurring in the science, technology, engineering, and math (STEM) fields.
+Girls are MOVING AWAY from the STEM fields at the very time that these areas of the economy are rapidly growing and becoming more profitable in the U.S.

 Women make up more than 51% of the U.S. workforce and have multiplied in careers such as medicine, law and business, but U.S. Department of Education figures show that female graduates in computer science are less than half of what they were in the mid-1980s.

 - Employment data from notable Silicon Valley tech companies shows that women hold only 16% of the tech jobs.

 - One point where girls lose interest in middle school (according to the Commission on the Advancement of Women and Minorities in Science, Engineering, and Technology).

 - By high school, girls equate computer scientists with geeks, pocket protectors, and isolated cubicles (according to a 2005 report by the National Center for Women and Information Technology).

 There are two easy ways that parent can keep their daughters interested in science, technology, engineering, and math.

 - By combating stereotypes that suggest girls don’t have strong math and technical skills.